Foundaro Spokes Docs

 Notification channels:

-• In-app: Bell icon notifications visible in Foundaro Front.
+• In-app: Bell icon notifications visible in Foundaro Spokes.

 • Email: Email to your registered address.